PhilipYip1988/python-tutorials/022_datetime/readme.md

 ![img_036](./images/img_036.png)

 The time component in microsecond uses a 6 digit format, and it also begins with a m.
-The microsecond component uses the code ```f```:
+The microsecond component uses the code ```%f```:

 ```
 dt.date.today().strftime('%f')